itsmehere/CS50AI/LectureNotes/Week5_NeuralNetworks.md

 |-1|&nbsp;8|-1|
 |-1|-1|-1|

-And a image that looks like this:
+And an image that looks like this:

 |  |  |  |
 |--|--|--|